suyz526/ZebraPose/README.md

 `python train.py --cfg config/config_BOP/lmo/exp_lmo_BOP.txt --obj_name ape`

 The script will save the last 3 checkpoints and the best checkpoint, as well as tensorboard log.
+To enable sym. aware training, with `--sym_aware_training True`

 ## Test with trained model
 For most datasets, a specific object occurs only once in a test images.

 `python test.py --cfg config/config_BOP/lmo/exp_lmo_BOP.txt --obj_name ape --ckpt_file path/to/the/best/checkpoint --ignore_bit 0 --eval_output_path path/to/save/the/evaluation/report`

+To use ICP for refinement, use `--use_icp True`

 For datasets like tless, the number of a a specific object is unknown in the test stage.

 `python test_vivo.py --cfg config/config_BOP/tless/exp_tless_BOP.txt --ckpt_file path/to/the/best/checkpoint --ignore_bit 0 --obj_name obj01 --eval_output_path path/to/save/the/evaluation/report`

+To use ICP for refinement, use `--use_icp True`

 Download our trained model from this [`link`](https://cloud.dfki.de/owncloud/index.php/s/EmQDWgd5ipbdw3E).
 The ProgressiveX can not set random seed in its python API.
 The ADD results can be +/- 0.5%.